jerschro/how_to_dft/docs/turbomole/define.md

 19. Now we are in the main menu of define.
 20. Set the dft functional:
      * Type "dft"
-     * Type "func b3-lyp" for adenine calculations
+     * Type "func b3-lyp" for DNA molecule calculations
      * Type "on"
      * Make sure it says "DFT is used" and the correct functional you want is listed.
      * Press enter to exit